lexasss/VarjoDataLogger/README.md

   -c, --cttip      IP address of the PC running CTT application.
 Default is '127.0.0.1'.
   -n, --nbtip      IP address of the PC running N-Back task application.
 Default is '127.0.0.1'.
   -m, --lmsip      IP address of the PC running Leap Motion Streamer application.
 Default is '127.0.0.1'.
-  -s, --setup      JSON setup file with study configuration.
+  -s, --setup      JSON file with study configuration.
 Default is 'no value'.
   -v, --verbose    Debug info is printed in the verbose mode.
   -d, --debug      Sets to the debug mode.
 ```